Health Plans and Influencer Marketing: Things to Consider

 Multi-platform impact: From YouTube to TikTok, their presence across channels aligns with your multi-touch strategies.

-Payment & Negotiations
+Payment and Negotiations

 Keep in mind the financial incentive for an influencer to participate in a panel, video, etc.